Why don’t you allow us in assisting you to move to Costa Rica! No, we are not a moving company but we help you move to Costa Rica.

 1. Your Valuables

-If you’ve any valuables around the house, be sure to collect them before leaving.
-You should carry valuable items such as jewelry with you or keep them in a safe deposit box instead of packing them on the moving van.
-When packing your safe deposit box, leave it open or else it might disappear before it is installed in your new house in Costa Rica.
+If you have any valuables around the house, be sure to collect them before leaving.
+You should carry valuable items such as jewelry with you or keep them in a safe deposit box instead of packing them in the moving van.
+When packing your safe deposit box, leave it open, or it might disappear before it is installed in your new house.
+Movers might think you left your winning lottery ticket in the safe

 2. Old phone numbers

-Most of you have phone numbers and email addresses on your computer or your phone.
+Most of you have phone numbers and email addresses on your computer or phone.
 Don’t forget to back it all up on the cloud.
-If you still do things the old-fashioned way, pack phone books from your existing residence to take with you.

 You may think you’ll remember the numbers you frequently call now.
-But you will be surprised how fast you will forget those ones.
-Many numbers will be stored in your phone, which will not work from another country.
-Make sure you know how to contact your Costa Rica real estate office.
+But you will be surprised how fast you will forget those.
+Many numbers will be stored in your phone, which will not work when you’re in another country.

 3. Medical records

-Obtain copies of your medical records, dental records and vaccine/immunization information, as well as any veterinary records for your pet.
-You will need to fill your current prescriptions and you may need to check if your medicine is available in Costa Rica or if there is a replacement.
+Obtain copies of your medical records, dental records, vaccine/immunization information, and any veterinary records for your pet.
+You will need to fill your current prescriptions, and you may need to check if your medicine is available in Costa Rica or if there is a replacement.

-As soon as you become a resident in Costa Rica, you will have to register in the local social security system and you will be able to get your prescriptions filled through the CCSS, so you will need to see what they have available at no cost.
+As soon as you become a resident in Costa Rica, you will have to register in the local social security system, and you will be able to get your prescriptions filled through the CCSS more Caja Costarricense del Seguro Social, so you will need to see what they have available at no cost.

 4. School records

-If you have school going children, another record you’ll want to be sure to have in hand is your child’s permanent school record.
+If you have school-going children, another record you’ll want to be sure to have in hand is your child’s permanent school record.
 School records are usually required when registering your child at his/her new school.
 Often, copies are not sufficient and require a raised seal.
-Before you take the decision on where to live, first check out Costa Rica schools.
+Before deciding where to live, check out our list of schools and save time and effort.

 5. Your new mailing address